ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-example2.md

 ### Handling intrinsics without direct equivalents

-During the porting process, you will observe that certain instructions translate seamlessly.
-However, there are cases where direct equivalents for some intrinsics may not be readily available across architectures.
-For example, the [**`_mm_madd_epi16`**](https://simd.info/c_intrinsic/_mm_madd_epi16/) intrinsic from **SSE2**, which performs multiplication of 16-bit signed integer elements in a vector and then does a pairwise addition of adjacent elements increasing the element width, does not have a direct counterpart in **NEON**.
+During the porting process, you can see that certain instructions translate seamlessly.
+However, there are cases where direct equivalents for some intrinsics might not be readily available across architectures.

+For example, the [**`_mm_madd_epi16`**](https://simd.info/c_intrinsic/_mm_madd_epi16/) intrinsic from SSE2, which performs multiplication of 16-bit signed integer elements in a vector and then does a pairwise addition of adjacent elements increasing the element width, does not have a direct counterpart in NEON.
 However it can be emulated using another intrinsic.
-Similarly its 256 and 512-bit counterparts, [**`_mm256_madd_epi16`**](https://simd.info/c_intrinsic/_mm256_madd_epi16/) and [**`_mm512_madd_epi16`**](https://simd.info/c_intrinsic/_mm512_madd_epi16/) can be emulated by a sequence of instructions, but here you will see the 128-bit variant.
+Similarly its 256 and 512-bit counterparts, [**`_mm256_madd_epi16`**](https://simd.info/c_intrinsic/_mm256_madd_epi16/) and [**`_mm512_madd_epi16`**](https://simd.info/c_intrinsic/_mm512_madd_epi16/), can be emulated by a sequence of instructions, but here you will see the 128-bit variant.

-You may already know the equivalent operations for this particular intrinsic, but let's assume you don't.
-In this usecase, reading the **`_mm_madd_epi16`** on the **SIMD.info** might indicate that a key characteristic of the instruction involved is the *widening* of the result elements, from 16-bit to 32-bit signed integers.
-Unfortunately, that is not the case, as this particular instruction does not actually increase the size of the element holding the result values.
-You will see how that effects the result in the example.
+You might already know the equivalent operations for this particular intrinsic, but let's assume that you don't.
+In this particular use case, reading **`_mm_madd_epi16`** on **SIMD.info** might indicate that a key characteristic of the instruction involved is the widening of the result elements, from 16-bit to 32-bit signed integers.
+Unfortunately, this is not the case.
+This particular instruction does not increase the size of the element holding the result values.
+You will see how this affects the result in the example.

-Consider the following code for **SSE2**.
-Create a new file on your x86_64 Linux machine named `_mm_madd_epi16_test.c` with the contents shown below:
+Consider the following code for SSE2.
+Create a new file on your x86_64 Linux machine named `_mm_madd_epi16_test.c`, and populate with the contents as shown below:

 ```C
 #include <stdint.h>